huntertran/blog/source/_posts/20191019-refactoring-clones-type-2.md

 date: 2019-10-19 16:10:18
 ---

-Removing clones in code maybe is the most difficult type of refactoring action.
+Removing clones in code maybe is the most challenging type of refactoring action.
 In this post, I will show you how to refactor a clone type 2 using Functional Interface in Java and delegate in C#

 <!-- more -->

 # Type of clones

-There are 4 type of clones:
+There are 4 types of clones:

 > _**Type 1:**_ The codes cloned are identical, except the name of variables, add or remove of comment.
 >